Many or all companies we feature compensate us. Compensation and editorial

 How to Use a HELOC to Pay Off Student Loans

-However, if you’re a student loan borrower who is also a homeowner, you may be able to use a home equity line of credit (HELOC) to pay off student loans faster and for less.
+If you’re a student loan borrower who is also a homeowner, you may be able to use a home equity line of credit (HELOC) to pay off student loans faster—and for less.

 Tapping into your home’s equity through a HELOC can allow you to save money on interest, get out of debt sooner, or both.
-Of course, as with any type of new debt, there are some drawbacks to consider before you take out a HELOC.
+But be sure to consider the drawbacks before you take out a HELOC.
 Here’s everything you need to know.

 Can you use a HELOC to pay off student loans?

-With that said, you could absolutely take out a HELOC and use the funds to pay off one or more of your student loan balances.
+You could take out a HELOC and use the funds to pay off one or more of your student loan balances.
 You would then make regular payments on the HELOC instead of to your student loan servicer(s).

 Should I use a HELOC to pay off student loans?

-Since HELOCs are secured by the equity in your home, they tend to offer lower rates and may even have lower eligibility requirements.
-This is a double-edged sword, however, since the HELOC is secured by your home, you’re putting your property at risk if you suddenly find yourself unable to repay the debt.
+Using a HELOC to pay off your student loans can be risky.
+Because HELOCs are secured by the equity in your home, they tend to offer lower rates and may even have lower eligibility requirements.
+But because your house acts as collateral, you’re putting your property at risk if you can’t repay the debt for any reason.

 Pros and cons of using a HELOC to pay off student loans